eskolnik/hex-kitchen-bot/ARCHITECTURE.md

 ## Bird's Eye View

 This bot handles all chat commands and game events for the Hex Kitchen game.
-The bot can initialize a game from a JSON script file
+It includes script-parsing logic so that we can load and run specific version of the game script without significantly impacting older versions.

+The primary interface for the bot consists of handlers for event types emitted by the Discord.js Client.
+It does not make extensive use of Discord.js Collectors.
+Instead, we will handle each event in isolation via the same code path.

 ## Game State